CytronTechnologies/maxis-nbiot-hackathon/docs/azure/index.md

     For more references, please visit [Microsoft Documentations - Create an IoT hub using the Azure portal](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal).

 ### Register Iot Devices
 A device must be registered with your IoT hub before it can connect.
-In this quickstart, you can use local **Azure CLI** or **Azure Cloud Shell** to register a simulated device.
+In this quickstart, you can use **local terminal** or **Azure Cloud Shell** to register a simulated device.

 1. Login to your Azure Account with command below.